Music video: Video single

 A video single contains no more than three music videos in the form of a videotape, LaserDisc or DVD.
-In 1983, British synthpop band The Human League released the first commercial video single titled The Human League Video Single on both VHS and Betamax.
+In 1983, British synth-pop band the Human League released the first commercial video single titled The Human League Video Single on both VHS and Betamax.
 It was not a huge commercial success due to the high retail price of £10.99, compared to around £1.99 for a 7" vinyl single.
 The VHS single gained higher levels of mainstream popularity when Madonna released "Justify My Love" as a video single in 1990 following the blacklisting of the video by MTV.
 "Justify My Love" remains the best-selling video single of all time.

 The DVD single was introduced in the late 1990s as a replacement for the videotape single.
-Although many record companies in the United States refused to issue CD singles, they readily issued DVD singles, and some popular DVD singles include Kelly Clarkson's "A Moment Like This", Jessica Simpson's "With You", Beyoncé's "Crazy in Love", Christina Aguilera’s "Fighter", Britney Spears’s "Toxic" and Iron Maiden's "Satellite 15...
+Although many record companies in the United States refused to issue CD singles, they readily issued DVD singles, and some popular DVD singles include Kelly Clarkson's "A Moment Like This", Jessica Simpson's "With You", Beyoncé's "Crazy in Love", Christina Aguilera's "Fighter", Britney Spears's "Toxic" and Iron Maiden's "Satellite 15...
 The Final Frontier".
 According to the RIAA, a music video single is defined as 1-2 songs per video OR under 15 minutes running time.
 In 2003, the first certified platinum and gold music DVD singles were certified by the RIAA.
 Noteworthy early DVD singles in the United States include Sly and Robbie's "Superthruster" (1999), Björk's "All Is Full of Love" (1999), and Madonna's "Music" (2000).